 The right wing is real quick to point the finger but the old expression rings true that you know your own tricks best.
 Just look at the campus rape rate.
 Or the gender pay gap.
 The bathroom bills or institutional racism in America’s law enforcement and criminal justice system.
 Let’s ask why American only completely decriminalised homosexuality in 2003.

 Except nobody wants to talk about those things.
 Just like nobody wanted the uncomfortable reminder that this is the second time in my memory that Manchester has been bombed, and the first time was by Irish Catholics.
-That’s over now, I was told.
+It’s over now, they said.
 It doesn’t matter.
 Those terrorists were white Christians so they don’t count.

 —Okay nobody outright said that last line, but they came close.
 Not surprising when you consider how many “lone wolf” white Christian terrorists there have been in America.